MHickey2/EssenChelle-Oils/README.md

 <br/>

-### 20. Delete Blog Page     <a name="deleteblogpage"></a>
+### 23. Delete Blog Page     <a name="deleteblogpage"></a>
-The Page has a form which allows the superuser to delete an existing blog.
-The link is available at the bottom of individual blogs in the blog page.
+The link to delete a blog can be found at the bottom of individual blogs in the blog page and the bottom left side of the page below the blog in the blog detail page.The Delete Page has a form which allows the superuser to delete an existing blog.

 <br>